-Whether you’ve done retirement research on your own or spoken with your advisor, chances are you’ve heard of annuities.
+Whether you’ve done retirement research on your own or spoken with a financial professional, chances are you’ve heard of annuities.
 They’re offered by life insurance companies to help protect and potentially grow your money and provide guaranteed income in retirement.
 While most annuities share the same goal, they are not all the same, and their features vary by product and insurance company.

 Today’s annuities can be broken out into two basic categories—immediate and deferred.
 There is a range of features and benefits within these types, but here are the basics so you can get a sense of how they work.

 With a deferred annuity, your purchase payment is held for a certain number of years (generally a minimum of 3, 5 or 7 years).
 With some types of annuities, if you keep your money in for the designated period, you are guaranteed at least some amount of growth each year.
 Any interest you earn is tax-deferred (not taxed until you take it out), so it has potential to grow over time.

 After the designated time is up, you enter the “payout” phase, which means you can take out any money you have accumulated in a lump sum, keep it in the annuity and continue earning interest, or you can begin receiving income payments from your annuity for a certain number of years or your lifetime.
 Your money is taxed at your ordinary rate at the time withdrawals are taken.